Middenmeer: People

 Sicco Mansholt was mayor in 1945 for some weeks.

 In 2001, the town of Middenmeer had 2805 inhabitants.
 The built-up area of the town was 0.82 km2, and contained 1193 residences.
 The wider statistical area of Middenmeer has a population of around 3210.

 Industry

-Microsoft is building a major new datacenter in the Wieringermeer polder near Middenmeer.
-Long-term employment may exceed 300 people.
+Microsoft built a major datacenter in the Wieringermeer polder near Middenmeer.
+The site was targeted by anti-genocide protesters in 2025.